ekotwidodo/ekotwidodo/README.md

-## Hello Everyone 👋
+## Hi there, my name is Eko 👋

-My name is `Eko Teguh Widodo`, you can just call me `Eko` or `Teguh`.
-There are some platforms shown below that you may contact me.
+(Currently), I am an IT specialist at [BPS-Statistics Indonesia](https://bps.go.id) in Bandar Lampung, Lampung Province, Indonesia.

+These are platforms which you can reach me.

 <a href="https://linkedin.com/in/ekoteguh" target="_blank">
   <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />